emqx/emqx-docs/en_US/deploy/cluster/create-cluster.md

 # Create an EMQX Cluster

-EMQX supports creating clusters manually and automatically.
-There are 2 key concepts before creating a cluster, node names and node discovery.
+With EMQX cluster, you can enjoy the benefits of fault tolerance and high availability by allowing the cluster to continue operating even if one or more nodes fail.
+You can create an EMQX cluster either manually or automatically.
+Before the actual clustering step, let's first get familiar with 2 key concepts, node names and node discovery.

 ## Concepts

 ### Node Names

 Before starting the cluster creation step, let's first get familiar with the concept of node names in EMQX.
 EMQX nodes are identified by their names.
 A node name consists of two parts, node name and host, separated with `@`, for example, `emqx@s1.emqx.io`.
-The host part must either be the IP address or FQDN (`myhost.example.domain`), for example:
+The host part must either be the IP address or fully qualified domain name (FQDN), such as `myhost.example.tld`, for example:

 - For EMQX node deployed on server `s1.emqx.io`, the node name should be `emqx@s1.emqx.io`;
 - If this server has a static IP (`192.168.0.10`), the node name should be `emqx@192.168.0.10`.